darkins/11ty-dexify/content/blog/brown-democracy-medal.md

 ---
 title: The Irish Citizens' Assembly Project to receive 2019 Brown Democracy Medal
+date: 2023-03-22
+author: Anonymous
 summary: This year’s Brown Democracy Medal recognizes The Irish Citizens’ Assembly Project...
-date: 2023-03-22
 ---
-# The Irish Citizens' Assembly Project to receive 2019 Brown Democracy Medal

 ![We the citizens](/img/news_banner.jpg "We the citizens")